Dr. Fernando Martinez Taboada – Specialist in Small Animal Anaesthesia

 Nina has joined the University Small Animal Teaching Hospital’s surgery team in March 2016 as the senior surgical registrar.
 Nina’s interests are trauma management, skin reconstruction, wound management and neurological diseases.

 In her free time Nina enjoys spending time with her young family, going on outdoor adventures and also has a cat, Henry who she rescued during her New York internship and who now happily lives in Australia.

 Dr Laurencie Brunel – Specialist in Small Animal Surgery

 Laurencie graduated from the University of Nantes, France in 2006.
 She then completed an rotational internship at the University of Maison-Alfort in Paris, followed by a surgical internship at the University of Lyon.
 In 2008, she moved to Belgium where she completed a residency in Small Animal Surgery at the University of Liège.
 In 2010, she obtained a Master Degree in Veterinary Sciences.
 After her residency, she worked as a Lecturer in Small Animal Surgery at the University of Liège.
 In February 2013, she was admitted as a Diplomate of the European College of Veterinary Surgeons.

-Dr. Rachel Basa – Resident in Small Animal Surgery
+Dr. Rachel Basa – Registrar in Small Animal Surgery

 BVSc MANZCVS (Small Animal Surgery)